NRWLDev/fastapi-problem/docs/usage.md

 )
 ```

+To customise the way that errors, that are not a subclass of Problem, are
-To handle unexpected errors provide `unhandled_wrappers`, a dict mapping http
+handled provide `unhandled_wrappers`, a dict mapping an http status code to
-status code to `StatusProblem`, the system key `default` is also accepted
+a `StatusProblem`, the system key `default` is also accepted as the root wrapper
-as the root wrapper for all unhandled exceptions.
+for all unhandled exceptions.

 ```python
 from fastapi_problem.error import StatusProblem